blackberry/Presentations/2013-BlackBerryJam-Asia/JAM812/RestaurantApp/README.md

-Material from Session: JAM812 - Cascades 301: Creating Adaptive UI/UX for Multiple Form Factors
+Material from Session: JAM812 - Build an App in 60 Minutes with Cascades

-Presenters: David Clayworth
+Presenters: Anthony Hu and David Clayworth

-Abstract: One app, multiple devices!
-Attend this session to learn best practices for writing apps in Cascades™ that utilize the different aspect ratios and feature-sets of all BlackBerry® 10 devices.
-This session is intended for developers with an existing knowledge of Cascades.
+Abstract: The Cascades™ toolkit lets you develop clean, performant applications that integrate seamlessly with the BlackBerry® look and feel.
+It is also designed to maximize your productivity, making app creation easier than it has ever been before.
+In a single session we will show you how you can code a full-functional native BlackBerry app using the Cascades toolkit.
+Taking existing data, we will generate a user interface from scratch using QML, integrating it with the BlackBerry platform and making it ready for publication and Built for BlackBerry certification.
+This session will touch on tools and techniques needed to develop for Cascades, but is not intended as an introduction to Cascades development.
 This sample is part of the material for the session.